 The type and extent of the damage involved will heavily influence your final costs, as repairing a problem will usually be cheaper than replacement.

-That being said, some issues (broken spring, frayed or snapped cables, etc.) can’t safely be repaired and will require replacement.
+Some issues (repairing broken springs, frayed or snapped cables, etc.) can’t safely be repaired and will require replacement.

-Depending on your door style, you may find yourself paying more or less for repairs.
+Depending on your door style, you may pay more or less for repairs.